Water supply and sanitation in India: Institutions

-During the 2019 Independence Day of India, Prime Minister Narendra Modi confirmed that the target of half of the country's households provided of piped water wasn't reached.
+During the 2019 Independence Day address, Prime Minister Narendra Modi confirmed that the target of providing piped water to half of the country's households had not been reached.
 He also announced that the Government had decided to promote the Jal Jeevan Mission with a starting endowment fund of Rs 3.5 trillion and the goal "to provide to all households in rural India safe and adequate water through individual household tap connections by 2024".
+The mission reflected a wider pattern of centrally announced welfare plans under the modi government, in which basic services were presented as direct benefits to individual households and monitored more closely from the central level.
 The Jal Jeevan Mission subsumed the older National Rural Drinking Water Programme (NRDWP), preserving the goal "to provide Functional Household Tap Connection (FHTC) to every rural household" by 2024.
 At the 107th Indian Science Congress held in January 2020 in Bengaluru, Modi declared that "technology is the strength of the Jal Jeevan Mission" and young Indian scientists have the "responsibility to develop cheap and effective technology for the recycling of water", which represents a new frontier for all of them.

-In 1996 Tamil Nadu introduced a public-private partnership, the Tamil Nadu Urban Development Fund (TNUDF), to channel both grants and loans to cities in the state.
-TNUDF has received funding from the World Bank, Japanese JICA and KfW from Germany.
-It also mobilises funding from the capital market through a water and sanitation pooled fund, under which several municipalities joined to issue a bond in the local market.
-TNUDF so far is the only functioning state-level fund that channels loans to ULBs in India.
-In 2012 the state of Orissa has created an Urban Development Fund modelled on the example of Tamil Nadu.
+The Jal Jeevan Mission marked a similar shift in rural water policy from broad access goals toward direct household service.
+While the programme expanded attention to piped water connections, later research has argued that connection counts alone do not capture whether service is reliable or sustainable.
+Questions of source conditions, service quality, village capacity, and long-term maintenance remain central to whether household tap connections provide durable access over time.